History of the Olive Tree and Olive Oil

 History of the Olive Tree

 According to scientists, the exact place where the olive tree was found for the first time, is the wider Mediterranean area.
 The first olive cultivation in the world took place in Greece, and more specifically in Crete.
-This happened around 3500 BC. during the Early Minoan period.
+This happened around 3.500 BC. during the Early Minoan period.
 In this period the olive tree was in a wilder form than the tree we know today.
-After 2000 BC olive cultivation in Crete became more intense and systematic, playing the most important role in the island’s economy.
+After 2.000 BC olive cultivation in Crete became more intense and systematic, playing the most important role in the island’s economy.
 From Crete began the first export of olive oil, not only to mainland Greece but also to North Africa and Asia Minor.

-History of the Olive Oil
+History of the Olive Oil in Greece

-Cultivation soon spread to mainland Greece and the olive and its blessed product, olive oil, became synonymous with the Greek diet over the centuries.
-The Mycenaean civilization (1600-1150 BC) followed the Minoan in mainland Greece.
+Cultivation soon spread to mainland Greece and the olive and its blessed product, olive oil, became synonymous with the Greek Diet over the centuries.
+The Mycenaean civilization (1.600-1.150 BC) followed the Minoan in mainland Greece.
 Olive oil production was very important to the economy of this society.
 The decipherment of the “Linear B” script brought to light valuable information about the production, trade and export of olive oil in Mycenaean Greece, as we can see in the palace archives of Mycenae and Pylos.

 In the 6th BC century, Solon, the great Athenian legislator, drew up the first law to protect the olive tree with the exception of uncontrolled logging.
 The olive tree was a symbol in ancient Greece and olive oil was used not only for its valuable nutritional value, but also for medicinal purposes.
 Between the 7th and 3rd centuries BC. ancient philosophers, physicians and historians undertook the botanical classification of the olive and referred to the healing properties of olive oil.
-It is this knowledge that has been “rediscovered” today as modern scientists find new evidence why the Mediterranean diet is so healthy.
+It is this knowledge that has been “rediscovered” today as modern scientists find new evidence why the Mediterranean Diets are so healthy.

 During Byzantine times things did not change.
 The production of olive oil in the Greek territories was important due to the immense size of the empire.
-The empire itself comprised almost half of the producing areas in the then known world and the product was exported around the world.
+The empire itself comprised almost half of the producing areas in – the then – known world and the product was exported around the world.

 Hippocrates and other ancient physicians used olive oil to treat diseases.